Homemade Nacho Cheese Sauce

 - Once the milk is incorporated, raise the heat to high and bring to a boil.

 - Once the milk has reached a boil, quickly lower the heat and reduce to a simmer.
-Allow the sauce to thicken slightly.
+Allow the sauce to thicken slightly, about 30 seconds.

 - Add the cayenne pepper and salt and whisk to combine.